-Chris Newby studied at the Royal College of Art and after graduating made a series of short films with Arts Council support, that explored the juxtaposition of the human form with the natural landscape, often associated with marine imagery.
+I studied at the Royal College of Art, and after graduating made a series of short films with Arts Council support, that explored the juxtaposition of the human form with the natural landscape, often associated with marine imagery.

-In 1991, he made Relax for the British Film Institute's New Directors Scheme.
-This short drama, about a young man undergoing the test for HIV/Aids won many awards including Best Experimental Short at the Melbourne Film festival, The success of Relax led to the opportunity to make his first feature, Anchoress, a medieval story dramatizing the conflict between paganism and Christianity through the experience of a young girl who decides to be incarcerated in her local church.
-A second micro-budget feature Madagascar Skin, starring John Hannah and Bernard hill again experimented with narrative form.
+In 1991, I made 'Relax' for the British Film Institute's New Directors Scheme.
+This short drama, about a young gay man undergoing the test for HIV/Aids won many awards including Best Experimental Short at the Melbourne Film festival, and a Berlin Teddy for Best Gay Short.
+This led to the opportunity to make my first feature, 'Anchoress', a medieval story dramatizing the conflict between Paganism and Christianity through the experience of a young girl who wants to be incarcerated in her local church.
+A second feature, Madagascar Skin, starring John Hannah and Bernard Hill, again experimented with narrative form.

 Both films were officially selected for the Cannes Film Festival.

-He moved into Digital film-making with Metamorphosis having won a Film London/FLAMIN award and in 2012 was commissioned by Film London and BBC Radio 4
+I moved into Digital film-making with Metamorphosis having gained a Film London/Flamin award and in 2012 was commissioned by Film London and BBC Radio 4

 A Century of Artists Film and Video.
 Tate Britain.